 Operating systems and software vendors alike must invest more effort into making the auto-update process less intrusive and disruptive for people.
-It’s important to the software vendor to update, but the people who is using their software find whatever they’re trying to achieve on their PCs way more important.
-This fundamental misalignment of the priorities of the software vendors and their consumers can’t be fixed with the industry standard response of educating people on the importance of updates.
+It’s important to the software vendor to update, but the people who are using their software find whatever they’re trying to achieve on their PCs way more important.
+This fundamental misalignment of the priorities of the software vendors and their consumers can’t be fixed with the industry-standard response of educating people on the importance of updates.

 There isn’t much individual developers can do for apps deployed on platforms where developers don’t control their own update mechanisms, like in the macOS App Store and Windows Store, and on iOS, Android, and Windows Phone.
 However, the platforms have great potential for improving the update experience for their customers.

 Updates arriving automatically from the Android, iOS, and Windows Store will simply quit any running app to perform an update.
 It doesn’t matter whether a person is actively using that program or not, they’ll be interrupted by a quit and restart without any warning.
 Updates being pushed out through the macOS App Store will interrupt and ask the user to quit any running app that needs updating to complete the update.